thom-dani/BondMatcher/README.md

 ## Running an example
 To run the provided example, first, go to the `example` directory (this is important as all paths are stored in the example file relatively to that directory).
-Next, enter the following command:
+Next, from there, enter the following command:
 ```
 paraview example.pvsm
 ```